PLPAcademy/day-3-assignment-Sunkade/README.md

 What is the purpose of setting a root password during MySQL installation?

-A) To create a user account for your MySQL server
-B) To secure your MySQL installation with a super-secret password
-C) To activate MySQL Workbench
-D) To allow multiple users to access MySQL

 B) To secure your MySQL installation with a super-secret password